IcelandicIcecream/go-openai-web/readme.md

 ### Usage

 - Add your OpenAI API Key to .env.local and rename it to .env
-- Run the `make start-server` OR `go run main.go` command
+- Run the `make start-server` OR `go run cmd/app/main.go` command

 #### Recommended Front-end implementation

 - I'm currently using [SSE.js](https://github.com/mpetazzoni/sse.js) for the Front-end SSE implementation.
 Hence, my `/openai` route accepts a post request with a JSON payload but returns an SSE streaming response.
+[Example Implementation](https://github.com/IcelandicIcecream/svelte-openai-go)